worldline/angular-training/docs/src/directives/README.md

 ## Practical work: Film list
 1. In the LoginFormComponent, add two fields `email` and `password` in the and use the `[(ngModel)]` directive on the email and password fields to bind them.
 2. Add another `loggedIn` field initially set to `false`, then use event binding with `(ngSubmit)` on the form tag to set it to `true` when the form is submitted.
-3. In `login-form.component.ts`, add the following HTML under the authentication form :
+3. In `login-form.component.html`, add the following HTML under the authentication form :

 ```html
 <ul class="films">